COURSE OVERVIEW

 We know that younger teens represent a diverse group.
 For some students, Outward Bound is their first time away from home; others are veteran travelers who have attended Outward Bound before.
 We plan our youth courses to set students up for success no matter where they are starting on the spectrum of the wilderness experience.
 The mental, social, and physical challenges you will encounter at the Colorado Outward Bound School are real, and facing them is a real accomplishment.
 These courses provide a structured environment with clear expectations and a daily routine that give you direction so that you can learn and exercise personal responsibility and group leadership skills.

-Course Areas and Land Acknowledgement
+Course Areas

-Utah Canyon Country
+Utah's Canyon Country

 What is a land acknowledgment?